virtualritz/nsi-docs/docs/guidelines.rst

 In osl shaders, attributes are accessed using the ``getattribute()`` function and *this is the only way to access attributes in nsi*.
-Having one way to set and to access attributes makes things simpler (a :ref:`design goal<section:background:simplicity>`) and allows for extra flexibility (another design goal). shows two features of attribute assignment in nsi:
+Having one way to set and to access attributes makes things simpler (a :ref:`design goal<section:background>`) and allows for extra flexibility (another design goal). shows two features of attribute assignment in
+nsi:

 Attribute inheritance
    Attributes attached at some parent (in this case, a *metal* material)